VldMrgnn/starfx-store/README.md

-# This is a proof of concept for an implementation of the Starfx Store
+# This is a first attempt for an implementation of the Starfx Store

 The aim is to provide an example of